UTA-Advanced-Detector-Technologies/Skywater-130nm-77K-Cryogenic-Models/README.md

 This repository accompanies the paper:

-**DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4**
+**DC Cryogenic Modeling of Open-Source SkyWater 130nm MOSFETs at 77 K Using BSIM4**
 F. Beall, A. Rimal, O. Seidel, Y. Mei, A. D. McDonald, I. Parmaksiz, V. A. Chirayath, J. Asaadi, D. Braga, and J. B. R. Battat
 arXiv:2604.21625, 2026
 [https://arxiv.org/abs/2604.21625](https://arxiv.org/abs/2604.21625)

-The paper describes the 77 K DC characterization and BSIM4-based cryogenic modeling workflow used to generate the SPICE-compatible SkyWater 130 nm MOSFET models provided here.
+The paper describes the 77K DC characterization and BSIM4-based cryogenic modeling workflow used to generate the SPICE-compatible SkyWater 130nm MOSFET models provided here.

 ## `cryo_data` folder
 This folder contains the 77K I-V characteristic data taken at Fermilab.
 Each transistor's data is separated into its own folder.
 The naming convention follows the format: